yyingyingquek/jiyu_angular/README.md

 1. On click of product details, page cannot be refreshed as it will lose all the information.
 2. To complete the full scale app as this is still just a skeleton of what was created in React.
-3. Unable to deploy the backend that was built on heroku (still trying to solve this).
+3. Unable to deploy the backend that was built using Django & PostgreSQL on heroku (still trying to solve this).
 Which was why I created a firebase database to fetch products from there.
-4. I forgot how fun vanilla CSS can be as I have been using frameworks since Project 3 of GA cause lazy (lel)
+4. I forgot how fun vanilla CSS can be as I have been using frameworks since Project 3 of GA cause lazy (lel :rofl:)